tjhils/oldblog/_posts/2014-07-10-better-late-than-never.md

 4 years ago as an IT support intern at a small pharmaceutical company I decided that I was going to learn how to code.
 I sat down and made a spreadsheet of the most popular programming languages and the best online free courses for each one.
 Every day I would sit down at my computer with a fresh cup of coffee and pluck away at a few more exercises and try to learn just a little bit more.

 4 years and as many half-completed courses later, I still didn't know how to code.
-Instead of being a bright-eyed, pimply-faced-youth at a small company I'm working in a fast paced startup surrounded by some of the brightest people I've ever met.
+No longer a bright-eyed, pimply-faced-youth at a small company I've been transplated into a fast-paced startup surrounded by some of the brightest people I've ever met.
 Each of them has more programming talent in their little toes than I have in my whole body and its sparked in me a renewed comittment to learning to code.

 This time I around I decided that I was willing to invest whatever it takes in learning a new skill and that has meant making learning to code a high priority in my life.
 Its also meant being honest with myself and my learning style.
 With that in mind I sought out a course with a strong teacher to help steer me and help make up for any shortcomings in my own discipline.